baijum/muthukadan.net/_posts/2014-11-28-an-introduction-to-go-programming.markdown

 variable.

-If you do not know how to set environment variable, just do a Google search for: "set windows enviroment variable".
+If you do not know how to set environment variable, just do a Google search for: "set windows environment variable".

-The `GOROOT` enviroment variable is not required here as you have installed the `Go` inside `C:\Go` folder.
+The `GOROOT` environment variable is not required here as you have installed the `Go` inside `C:\Go` folder.
 If you have changed that location during the installation, set the `GOROOT` pointing to the location you selected.